0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-packages.md

 heimdallcli generate-keystore ETHEREUM_PRIVATE_KEY
 ```

-where

-* ETHEREUM_PRIVATE_KEY — your Ethereum wallet's private key.
+where `ETHEREUM_PRIVATE_KEY` is your Ethereum wallet's private key.

 When prompted, set up a password to the keystore file.